jugonzal/lectures/w07d2-bundler-activerecord/README.md

 1. Clone the git repo.
 2.  `cd` into the folder
 3. Run `bundle install` to fetch all the gems
+4. Make sure you have the correct credentials to the database
-4. Make sure the database exists in postgres, if it doesn't you can create it in `psql` by using: `CREATE DATABASE w7d2_sept24_lecture;`
+5. Make sure the database exists in postgres, if it doesn't you can create it in `psql` by using: `CREATE DATABASE w7d2;`
-5. Run `ruby setup.rb` to run the example.
+6. Run `ruby setup.rb` to run the example.